 The top tool that you will likely use is the racetrack program.
 This has important information about things like past performances and wins for horses, jockeys, trainers, and owners.
 You will likely have to pay a few dollars for the program, but that depends on whether you are betting in-person or using online platforms.

 The Daily Racing Form (DRF) provides the past performances of all the horses running on the day’s programs.
 It also includes informative articles and handicapping.
 This will also cost a few dollars.

-|Show||The Show bet requires your horse to finish first, second, or third.|
+A Show bet requires you to pick a horse that you think will finish in first, second, or third place.

 Daily Double: A Daily Double bet requires you to select which two horses will win two consecutive races.